 Where is the exact spot for the photo?

-This photo is taken 10km outside of Mount Cook Village.
+The famous Mount Cook photo is taken 10 kilometers outside of Mount Cook Village.

-As you drive out of Mount Cook Village (leaving from the village to the highway) you will pass the airport on your left.
+As you drive out of Mount Cook Village (leaving from the village out of the national park) you will pass the airport on your left.
 Keep heading towards Lake Pukaki for another few minutes and you will begin to see Mount Cook’s peak pear out from its base as you drive further away.

 Then, you will come to a long stretch of road that has four small streams on it all in a row (these streams are spread apart so it’s best to use Google Maps or Maps.me to find them).